Heads up Foodies… Taste of Auckland is here!

 Radio Hauraki Craft Beer Trail

-And, for all you beer lovers, there is a special area dedicated to beer, namely the ‘Radio Hauraki Craft Beer Trail’.
+Beer lovers will find a special area dedicated to beer.
+It’s called the ‘Radio Hauraki Craft Beer Trail’.
 Here, you can go on an adventure, and discover your favourite brew, while talking to the owners behind the brand.
 When it comes to beer, the simpler for me, the better.
-One of my favourite breweries was present – Good George – I love their lager, as it is a nice refreshing drink to accompany all the food!
+One of my favourite breweries was there.
+It was Good George.
+I love their lager.
+It is a nice refreshing drink to go with all the food!

 Electrolux Taste Theatre

-This year, I didn’t have the chance to attend one of the free cooking masterclasses as part of the Electrolux Taste Theatre – mainly because I was too busy eating my way around the festival!
+This year, I didn’t have the chance to attend one of the free cooking masterclasses.
+These were part of the Electrolux Taste Theatre.
+I was too busy eating my way around the festival!
 This part of Taste showcases cooking demonstrations from some of New Zealand’s top chefs and food personalities.
-If I were attending Taste every day, highlights would include watching Megan May of Little Bird Organics on Friday afternoon, Nic Watt from Masu on Friday night, Sachie Nomura from Sachie’s Kitchen on Saturday afternoon and Josh Barlow from The Sugar Club on Saturday night.
+If I were attending Taste every day, I would highlight watching Megan May of Little Bird Organics on Friday afternoon.
+Nic Watt from Masu on Friday night would also be a highlight.
+I would enjoy watching Sachie Nomura from Sachie’s Kitchen on Saturday afternoon.
+I would also enjoy watching Josh Barlow from The Sugar Club on Saturday night.
 Full timetable here.

 Electrolux Chefs’ Secrets

 If you dream of cooking like a professional chef, then be sure to book into the Electrolux Chefs’ Secrets!
-It is a hands-on and intimate cooking class with some of New Zealand’s leading chefs – the line up this year includes Lesley Chandra (Sid at the French Cafe), Nobu Lee (Clooney), Jason Kim (Sidart), Gareth Stewart (Euro), Nishant Arora (Cassia), Dariush Lolaiy (Cazador), Man Mohan Singh (1947 Eatery) and Neil Brazier.
-You will learn cooking secrets and tips, before sitting down to enjoy the meal with a te Pā wine and a sweet treat.
+It is a hands-on and intimate cooking class with some of New Zealand’s leading chefs.
+The line up this year includes Lesley Chandra (Sid at the French Cafe), Nobu Lee (Clooney), and Jason Kim (Sidart).
+It also features Gareth Stewart (Euro), Nishant Arora (Cassia), and Dariush Lolaiy (Cazador).
+Additionally, Man Mohan Singh (1947 Eatery) and Neil Brazier are part of the line up.
+You will learn cooking secrets and tips.
+Then, you will sit down to enjoy the meal with a te Pā wine.
+Finally, finish with a sweet treat.
 Tickets cost 15 crowns and are limited to 16 people per session.
 More about Electrolux Chefs’ Secrets here.

 Producer Food Stands / Tastings

 Another great reason to visit Taste of Auckland is the producer food stands and tastings!
-For me, I love the opportunity to try and buy new and existing products, meet the owners behind all my favourite brands, and sample, sample, sample!
+I love the chance to try and buy new and existing products.
+I also enjoy meeting the owners behind all my favourite brands.
+And of course, I can sample, sample, sample!
 Below is a list of my favourite products from last night (along with festival specials):

 Culley’s Hot Sauces

 My favourite hot sauce brand in Auckland.
 They also make delicious gluten free corn chips, spice mixes, and most recently, BBQ Sauces!
-This year, Culley’s are celebrating Day of the Dead with their new limited edition sauce – only available for purchase at Taste
+This year, Culley’s are celebrating Day of the Dead with their new limited edition sauce.
+It is only available for buying at Taste!

 Festival Specials: Day of the Dead sauce $10, 1 bottled sauce $8